 Recommended time: 1-2 nights

 This is a truly special area of the country with a monasteries, a temple, rock formations and plenty of hiking opportunities.
 Most people do a quick day trip from Yerevan and miss enjoying the area to its full potential.
-You can read our full post about the area (coming soon) but for now, trust us and book into Camping 3Gs Bed and Breakfast and relax!
+You can read our detailed post about the area but for now, trust us and book into Camping 3Gs Bed and Breakfast and relax!
 They have camping spots, rent-a-tent and gorgeous private rooms.
 All centred around an idyllic pool, fruit trees and sweeping valley views.

 If you're visiting Garni make sure you take the 20 minute walk down from the town to visit the incredible Symphony of Stones in the gorge below.
 Naturally formed hexagonal rocks fit together along the sides of the gorge making a really impressive spectacle.